cbaggers/cbaggers.github.com/_posts/2014-12-03-soon-there-will-be-a-new-stage.md

 Which is more lispy...but as types are mandatory I'm not sure how I feel about this.
 Does this also mean I specify 'out' variables here?

-** NOTE: At the start of this post I new what I was going to blog about, but now I am off on a mental wander.
+** NOTE: At the start of this post I knew what I was going to blog about, but now I am off on a mental wander.
 So sorry for the round about nature of the rest of the post :) **

 It does make the main signature clearer, especially where array types are concerned.